-In dealing with incidents of harm, abuse and neglect, there is potential that a situation could meet the threshold of a notifiable event.
-If this is the case, the CSLO must be informed who will refer to the Chief Operating Officer and a decision will then be made whether it will be referred to the OCSR.
-Some examples of notifiable events that may be safeguarding and will need to be reported to the OCSR are:
+In dealing with incidents of harm, abuse and neglect, there is potential that a situation could be sufficiently serious that it needs to be reported to the OSCR.
+If this is the case, the DSL must be informed who will refer to the Chief Operating Officer and a decision will then be made whether it will be referred to the OSCR.

+Some examples of notifiable events that may be safeguarding and will be reported to the OSCR are: